shineworld/uartaccessory/README.md

   Level 1: error messages are printed to stderr<br>
   Level 2: warning and error messages are printed to stderr<br>
   Level 3: informational messages are printed to stdout, warning and error messages are printed to stderr<br>

+- Sometime I get error running like user.

+  This depends by fact that for some at me unknowed reason (at moment) the USB interface is already claimed by kernel and there is necessity to free it.
+To do that the program must be run in root rights.